waggle-sensor/waggle-docs/docs/about/overview.md

 [How do I compute in the cloud?](../tutorials/cloud-compute.md)
 - Want to know how to autonmously react to edge produced data?
 - Want to know how to trigger an HPC event?
-- Wnat to get a text message when your edge application does something cool?
+- Want to get a text message when your edge application does something cool?

-## How is the Sage Cyber-infrastructure Architected?
+## How is the Sage cyber-infrastructure architected?

 If you are interested in learning more about how the Sage Cyber-infrastructure works you can head on over to the [Sage Architecture Overview](./arch-overview.md).